A Deep Learning Approach to Describing the Plasma Sheath: Introduction

 The plasma-sheath transition strongly influences a diverse range of applications including magnetic fusion \cite{stangeby}, electric propulsion \cite{kaganovich2020physics}, plasma diagnostics \cite{hutchinson2002principles}, and plasma processing \cite{lieberman1994principles}.
 Despite extensive research and the attention obtained from a broad range of applications, this region still presents significant challenges for modeling and simulation to overcome.
 This is largely due to the rich physics present in the sheath, where fundamental quantities, such as the Bohm criterion, are strongly impacted by a diverse range of plasma phenomena, including collisions \cite{godyak1982, riemann1997collisions}, an oblique-angle magnetic field \cite{chodura1982plasma}, and plasma instabilities \cite{hershkowitz2005sheaths, baalrud2009instability}.
 The present work seeks to demonstrate the potential of physics-constrained machine learning methods~\cite{karniadakis2021physics} to provide a novel path through which this classic problem can be treated.

 This is accomplished by considering a hierarchy of fluid models of the plasma sheath, where it is demonstrated that a physics-informed neural network (PINN)~\cite{Raissi,van1995neural} is able to provide an accurate solution of the sheath profile across a broad range of plasma conditions.
 Specifically, unlike the majority of machine learning (ML) techniques that have, to date, been applied to low-temperature plasmas \cite{trieschmann2023machine}, PINNs seek to embed physical constraints into the training of a neural network.
 Broadly, imposing physical constraints during the training of a neural network serves three purposes.
 For the case of sparse datasets~\cite{ahn2025deep}, physical constraints can be used to regularize predictions of the neural network, thus providing a robust mechanism for interpolating across regions that would otherwise be left largely unconstrained.
+Neural Networks have a tendency to overfit data, especially as the sparsity increases; however, using the physical equations to penalize the network reduces overfitting.
 For the case where the physics of the system is completely specified, including both the governing equations along with initial and boundary conditions, this approach can be used to fully constrain the system even in the absence of data, such that the PINN can be used as an ordinary differential equation (ODE) or partial differential equation (PDE) solver.
 In contrast, for cases where a large dataset is present, but the physics of the problem is incompletely understood, the same PINN framework can be employed to solve an inverse problem, where synthetic or experimental data are used to close the incomplete set of imposed physics~\cite{Raissi, mathews2022deep}, an approach often referred to as physics discovery \cite{brunton2016,rudy2017,alves2022}.